michael2012z/BitBible/markdown/JPS/files/Josh.md

 18. And it came to pass, when she came unto him, that she persuaded him to ask of her father a field; and she alighted from off her ass; and Caleb said unto her: 'What wouldest thou?'

-19. And she said: 'Give me a blessing; for that thou hast set me in the Southland,Heb. land of the Negeb, that is, a dry land. give me therefore springs of water.'
-And he gave her the Upper Springs and the Nether Springs.
+19. And she said: 'Give me a blessing; for that thou hast set me in the Southland,

 20. This is the inheritance of the tribe of the children of Judah according to their families.